 (See you there.
 Os.)

-While the printed Herald continues not only to go from strength to strength, but our online edition has had a few technical difficulties.
+As everyone knows, the printed Herald continues to go from strength to strength but our online edition has had a few technical difficulties.
 These are known to the propellerheads as bugs (technical jargon for buggers.)

 This not being able to edit and delete items almost makes our online edition unsustainable but we refuse to sink even though we are only a little skiff loaded with a thousand tons of coal.

 Now hear this

 Fair gal make sure this bulletin looks okay.

 Instant-Mix Imperial Democracy (Buy One, Get One Free)